February 17, 2026

 George Robert Carruthers: Inventor of the far-ultraviolet camera and spectrograph

-George Robert Carruthers is an African American astrophysicist, who is a pioneer in ultraviolet astronomy.
-Carruthers’ invention was first used in sounding rocket flights in 1966, and made the first detection of molecular hydrogen in deep space during a 1970 flight.
-His ultraviolet camera spectrograph used by NASA in the 1972 Apollo 16 mission produced about 200 photos revealing new features of Earth’s far-outer atmosphere, as well as deep-space objects from the perspective of the lunar surface.
-Carruthers has been the principal investigator for numerous NASA and DoD sponsored space instruments including a 1986 rocket instrument that obtained ultraviolet image of Comet Halley.
-His work on the Air Force ARGOS mission captured an image of a Leonid shower meteor entering the earth’s atmosphere, the first time a meteor has been imaged in the far ultraviolet from a space-borne camera.
+George Robert Carruthers was an African American space physicist and engineer, and a pioneer in ultraviolet astronomy.
+His invention was first flown on sounding rockets in 1966 and made the first detection of molecular hydrogen in deep space during a 1970 rocket flight.
+The far-ultraviolet camera/spectrograph he developed for NASA’s Apollo 16 mission in 1972 produced about 200 photographs that revealed new features of Earth’s far-outer atmosphere, as well as deep-space objects seen from the lunar surface.
+Carruthers served as principal investigator for numerous NASA and Department of Defense space instruments, including a 1986 rocket experiment that obtained an ultraviolet image of Halley’s Comet.
+His work on the U.S. Air Force’s ARGOS satellite captured an image of a Leonid shower meteor entering Earth’s atmosphere, the first time a meteor was imaged in the far ultraviolet from a space-borne camera.

-In 1957, Carruthers graduated from Chicago’s Englewood High School and entered the engineering program at the University of Illinois, earning his B.S. degree in aeronautical engineering in 1961.
-He also pursued his graduate work at the University of Illinois, earning his M.S. degree in nuclear engineering in 1962 and his Ph.D. in aeronautical and astronomical engineering in 1964.
-While conducting his graduate studies, Carruthers worked as a research and teaching assistant studying plasma and gases.
+In 1957, Carruthers graduated from Englewood High School in Chicago and entered the engineering program at the University of Illinois.
+He earned his B.S. degree in aeronautical engineering in 1961, his M.S. in nuclear engineering in 1962, and his Ph.D. in aeronautical and astronautical engineering in 1964, all from the University of Illinois.
+During his graduate studies he worked as a research and teaching assistant, studying plasmas and gases.

-In the 1980s, Carruthers helped create a program called the Science & Engineers Apprentice Program, for high school students, which gave high school students the opportunity to work at the Naval Research Laboratory.
-In 1991, he invented a camera that was used in the Space Shuttle Mission.
-In 1996 and 1997, he taught a course in Earth and Space Science for D.C.
-Public Schools Science teachers.
-Then, in 2002, Carruthers began teaching a course on Earth and Space Science at Howard University.
+In the 1980s, Carruthers helped create the Science and Engineers Apprentice Program, which provided high school students with summer research opportunities at the Naval Research Laboratory.
+In 1991, one of his ultraviolet cameras flew on a Space Shuttle mission.
+In 1996 and 1997, he taught an Earth and Space Science course for District of Columbia Public Schools science teachers, and beginning in 2002 he taught a two-semester Earth and Space Science course at Howard University.

-Carruthers has been recognized by professional and academic organizations for his achievements.
-In 1993, Dr. Carruthers was one of the first 100 recipients of the Black Engineer of the Year award honored by US Black Engineer.
-The Office of Naval Research honored him as a distinguished Lecturer for his achievements in the field of space science.
-He is also a recipient of the Arthur S. Flemming Award, the Warner Prize from the American Astronomical Society, and an Exceptional Scientific Achievement Medal from NASA.
-In 2003, he was inducted into the National Inventor’s Hall of Fame for his work in science and contributions to aeronautical engineering.
+Carruthers received extensive recognition from professional and academic organizations for his achievements.
+His honors include the Arthur S. Flemming Award (1970), the NASA Exceptional Scientific Achievement Medal (1972), and the Helen B. Warner Prize for Astronomy from the American Astronomical Society (1973).
+In 1993, he was named among the first 100 recipients of the Black Engineer of the Year Award by US Black Engineer magazine.
+The Office of Naval Research honored him as a distinguished lecturer in 2009 for his contributions to space science.
+In 2003, he was inducted into the National Inventors Hall of Fame for his work in ultraviolet space instrumentation.

-In February 2013, President Barack Obama honored Carruthers by presenting him the National Medal of Technology and Innovation at the White House.
+On February 1, 2013, President Barack Obama presented Carruthers with the National Medal of Technology and Innovation at the White House for his invention of the Far Ultraviolet Electrographic Camera and its impact on space and Earth science.

 http://www.thehistorymakers.com/biography/george-carruthers-41